 Stiffness and Downturn / Aggressiveness

-Most of the shoes we’d recommend here will have a fairly flat profile – not aggressive.
+Most of the beginner climbing shoes we’d recommend here will have a fairly flat profile – not aggressive.
 This means the toe won’t be downturned much if at all.
 Some downturn is common on mid-level shoes and tends to be better for harder sport routes at the price of comfort.
 Very aggressive or down-turned shoes perform well on overhanging routes where hooking a toe or heel is helpful.

 Shoes can have a stiff sole or body that means when you put pressure on a hold, the shoe stays rigid.
 This can help when putting pressure on to a toe hold on overhanging routes to get more leverage, or when edging on slabby routes so you’ll use less calf strength.
 Softer mid-soles are better if you prefer smearing the toe box on walls while keep your heel high.
 Soles could be one long piece that are stiffer, or two pieces that connect, or two seperate pieces for a good flex in the middle